grpc/grpc-community/grpc_ecosystem.md

 ## New projects are welcome!

-Do you have of a gRPC-related project that’s a good candidate for the ecosystem?
+Do you have a gRPC-related project that’s a good candidate for the ecosystem?
 Follow the steps outlined below.

 ### 1. Requirements